wilfredinni/python-cheatsheet/cheatsheet/context-manager.md

 # the open_file object has automatically been closed.
 ```

 Anything that ends execution of the block causes the context manager's exit method to be called.
-This includes exceptions, and can be useful when an error causes you to prematurely exit from an open file or connection.
+This includes exceptions, and can be useful when an error causes you to prematurely exit an open file or connection.
 Exiting a script without properly closing files/connections is a bad idea, that may cause data loss or other problems.
-By using a context manager you can ensure that precautions are always taken to prevent damage or loss in this way.
+By using a context manager, you can ensure that precautions are always taken to prevent damage or loss in this way.

 ## Writing your own context manager